drbenmorgan/Impressionist/doc/README.md

     - Execution will be stopped if no existing matched file is found

 The reason that suppliying `examples/zero.fcl` as a relative path works is that is has been found through searching `FHICL_FILE_PATH`.
-Impressionist follows standard _art_ practice for compiling/testing projects by setting `FHICL_FILE_PATH` appropriately so that FHiCL scripts can be found reliably.
-As we'll see later, the use of `FHICL_FILE_PATH` also enables the _composability_ of FHiCL scripts.
+Impressionist sets this as part of its `setup_for_development` script so that running during the compile/test cycle uses an FHiCL scripts supplied by the project.
+As we'll see later, the use of `FHICL_FILE_PATH` also enables the _composability_ of FHiCL scripts by providing a C++ header like lookup.